Will Hornyak, communications faculty, will be a featured storyteller at the National Storyteller Festival in Jonesborough, Tenn., in October 2016.

 The artist will host a series of conversations about food around a large table built for the exhibition.
-Speakers will include Dr. Patricia Allen, director of Marylhurst's new master's degree in Food Systems & Society; Dr. Keri Sanburn Behre, member of faculty of the Department of English Literature & Writing of Marylhurst University; Philip and Gayle Neuman, members of the Marylhurst University music faculty; artist Crystal Baxley; and Stephanie Snyder, Director and curator of the Cooley Gallery at Reed College.
+Speakers will include Dr. Patricia Allen, director of Marylhurst's new master's degree in Food Systems & Society; Dr. Keri Sanburn Behre, member of faculty of the Department of English of Marylhurst University; Philip and Gayle Neuman, members of the Marylhurst University music faculty; artist Crystal Baxley; and Stephanie Snyder, Director and curator of the Cooley Gallery at Reed College.

 - October 18, 12pm: MK Guth discusses her exhibition when nothing else subsists, smell and taste remain

 - October 25, 12pm: Dr. Keri Behre, Understanding Shakespeare's Apples

 - November 1, 12pm: MK Guth and Maggie Rogers of the Oregon Mycological Society, Searching for Mushrooms

 - November 8, 12pm: Philip and Gayle Neuman, Ancient, Medieval and Renaissance Drinking Songs

 - November 15, 12pm: Crystal Baxley, Food in Art History

 - November 29, 12pm: Stephanie Snyder, Daniel Spoerri – Art and Food